pm4ml/documents/antora_instructions_for_doc_contributors.md

 ## Configure Antora PDF Exporter

-**NOTE:** For this particular repo, just use the `pdf-config.yml` and `pdf-theme.yml` files provided.
+**NOTE:** For this particular repo, just use the _pdf-config.yml_ and _pdf-theme.yml_ files provided.
 There is no need to change anything in them, they are ready to be used as-is.
 The below information is provided for the sake of completeness only.

 **IMPORTANT:** The Antora PDF exporter depends on your site's [Antora playbook file](https://docs.antora.org/antora/latest/playbook/).
-Your playbook directory must contain a playbook file (e.g., _antora-playbook.yml_) and a PDF configuration file (_pdf-config.yml_).
+Your playbook directory must contain a playbook file (e.g., _playbook.yml_) and a PDF configuration file (_pdf-config.yml_).

 In addition to an Antora playbook file, the Antora PDF exporter is configured using a file named _pdf-config.yml_.
 This YAML file defines the PDF configuration keys and AsciiDoc attributes that are only applied to the PDFs.